webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

  9 Basic Shapes
     9.1 Introduction
-    9.2 The ‘rect’ element
+    9.2 The 'rect' element
-    9.3 The ‘circle’ element
+    9.3 The 'circle' element
-    9.4 The ‘ellipse’ element
+    9.4 The 'ellipse' element
-    9.5 The ‘line’ element
+    9.5 The 'line' element
-    9.6 The ‘polyline’ element
+    9.6 The 'polyline' element
-    9.7 The ‘polygon’ element
+    9.7 The 'polygon' element
-        9.7.1 The grammar for points specifications in ‘polyline’ and ‘polygon’ elements 9.8 DOM interfaces
+        9.7.1 The grammar for points specifications in 'polyline' and 'polygon' elements 9.8 DOM interfaces
         9.8.1 Interface SVGRectElement
         9.8.2 Interface SVGCircleElement